1 Air Scrubbers/Dehumidifiers

 - Cleaning Products (There are some natural options available now that are recommended)

 - Check your filter regularly--even if it says it is good for 90 days, change it when needed.
 Filters protect the valuable components of the air conditioning system which can be costly to replace.

-As a certified and licensed mold assessor & mold remediator, we perform indoor air quality tests by taking samples of the air inside of your home and comparing it to that of the air outdoors.
+As a certified and licensed mold assessor & mold remediator, we perform indoor air quality tests by taking samples of the air inside of your home or office and comparing it to that of the air outdoors.
 From the air sample(s) the lab is able to determine what substances are present in the air, if any, and how much per cubic meter is present.
-Once the results are available we are able to determine if there are elevated levels of microbial growth present as well as the level of toxicity.
+Once the samples are analyzed, we are able to determine if there are elevated levels of microbial growth present as well as the level of toxicity.

 There are a several different ways to test for mold in a building.
 Air sampling is the preferred method for determining exactly what and how much of each type of contaminates may be present in the air of a building.
 However, depending upon the circumstances, other methods are used such as swab tests.

 Mold Assessment is the process of locating the affected area(s), identifying the problem(s) associated with the cause and determining the level of hazard present.
 Once the assessment/testing is completed, the remediation begins.

 Depending upon the circumstances, there are many different techniques and procedures.
 Much of the time, the affected item(s)/area(s) are removed and replaced.
 It is important to follow the protocol for proper remediation in order to prevent further contamination due to the migration of mold spores.